-NAME OF COURSE: Business Law
+NAME OF COURSE: Business Law This course may not be offered every year.

-LENGTH OF CLASS: one semester PREREQUISITE: grades 10-12 Intro to Bus/Market/Manage
+PREREQUISITE: grades 10-12 Intro to Bus/Market/Manage

 This course is designed to present the study of the legal rights and responsibilities necessary to be informed and productive citizens.
 Key concepts include contracts and torts, the role of courts, litigation, and constitutional issues including civil and criminal law.